VictorTaelin/Interaction-Calculus/IC.md

-# HVM-Nano
+# Interaction Calculus

-The HVM-Nano is a minimal runtime for the Interaction Calculus, a term rewriting system inspired by the Lambda Calculus (λC), but with some key differences:
+The Interaction Calculus is a minimal term rewriting system inspired by the Lambda Calculus (λC), but with some key differences:
 1. Vars are affine: they can only occur up to one time.
 2. Vars are global: they can occur anywhere in the program.
 3. There is a new core primitive: the superposition.

-An HVM-Nano term is defined by the following grammar:
+An IC term is defined by the following grammar:

 ```
 Term ::=